 What this function actually does is just read out pixels from a narrower part of the sensor and hence it also reduces the number of pixels you get in your image when you use it.
-In other words, it is not an electronic zoom, but a narrower readout where each pixel on the sensor becomes a pixel in the JPEG which means that there is no reduction in quality except that you get a picture with fewer pixels.
-This function is naturally only available when shooting JPEGs since RAW files are readouts from the whole sensor.
+In other words, it is not an electronic zoom that scales the image and looses quality, but a narrower readout where each pixel on the sensor becomes a pixel in the JPEG which means that there is no reduction in image quality except that you get a picture with fewer pixels.
+This function is naturally only available when shooting JPEGs or RAW+JPEG since RAW files are readouts from the whole sensor.
 After you have turned “Ex.
 Tele Conv.” on in the menu, to get it to actually work, you have to set the picture size (for instance through the Quick menu button) to Ex.
 M to get a 1.4 times crop and a 10 MP JPEG or to Ex.
 S to get a 2 times crop and a 5MP image.
 (Assuming you shoot 4:3.)
 When you want to return to the normal 20 MP images, you can set the camera to shoot L size pictures through the Quick menu again.
 There is no need to turn Ex.
 Tele Conv off to use the normal 20 MP picture size.

 I think the Ex.
 M setting can be useful, but personally, I think Ex.
 S is probably too much of a compromise on number of pixels for the 0.6 times extra crop it gives compared to the Ex.
 M picture size.
 Hence, I will disregard the Ex.
 S. setting and only focus on what the Ex.
 M setting can be useful for.
 A 10 MP picture is pixel dense enough that you would have to print really large and look at the print from a really short distance to need more pixels, but a 5 MP image might be a bit low on pixels for a large print.